Ecogensus Company Secures $120+ Million Licensing & Supply Deal

 Total Multi-Year Contract Value Could Exceed $1.5 Billion

 HOUSTON, Feb.
-20, 2023 /PRNewswire/ -- One of Ecogensus' operating companies closed a licensing and supply deal valued at over $120+ million and centered around Ecogensus' patented waste recycling systems.
+20, 2023 /CNW/ -- One of Ecogensus' operating companies closed a licensing and supply deal valued at over $120+ million and centered around Ecogensus' patented waste recycling systems.

 Ecogensus is a technology company focused on sustainable resources, products derived from waste materials, and novel recycling systems.
 Ecogensus holds over 80 issued patents and has its core patents already granted in 14 of the G20 markets.
 The company's IP portfolio spans more than a dozen distinct families ranging from waste processing to machinery designs to innovations in sustainable materials science.